InnovAnon-Inc/InnovAnon-Inc.github.io/_posts/2019-09-13-intentional-civ.md

 ---
 title: "Engineering an Intentional Civilization"
 categories:
-  - Anonymity
-  - Privacy
+  - End Game
-  - Security
+  - Corporate Culture
 tags:
+  - end
-  - anonymity
+  - game
-  - privacy
+  - corporate
-  - security
+  - culture
 ---

+NOTICE!
+Everything herein is presented purely as purely hypothetical--a work of fiction.

 Although an organization might support a post-scarcity society--an intentional civilization, there are nuances to understand: